MuhammadTanveerAbbas/Reckoner-Runway-cal/README.md

 - **Visual Burn Down Chart:** Visualize your cash flow over the coming months.
 - **Secure & Private:** All calculations are performed in your browser.
 Your financial data is never stored or sent to a server.
 - **Responsive Design:** Access the calculator on any device, desktop or mobile.
-- **Professional PDF Export:** Download a well-formatted PDF report of your runway to share with stakeholders.
+- **Professional PDF Export:** Download a well formatted PDF report of your runway to share with stakeholders.

 ## Difference from Other Tools

 While many financial tools exist, Reckoner stands out by focusing on one thing and doing it exceptionally well.

-- **Zero Friction:** No sign-up, no credit card, no bloated features.
+- **Zero Friction:** No sign up, no credit card, no bloated features.
 Just a calculator that works.
-- **Founder-Focused:** Designed with the specific needs of early-stage startups in mind.
+- **Founder-Focused:** Designed with the specific needs of early stage startups in mind.
 - **Educational:** Includes a helpful FAQ section to clarify common financial terms like "burn rate."

 ## Tech Stack